CtrlAltJesse/IAmRespondingKiosk/README.md

 To exit nano [Ctrl]+[x], hitting [y] when asking if it wants you to save.

-You should now be able to exit and test out your setup by
+You should now be able to exit and test out your setup by rebooting the machine:

     sudo shutdown -r now